xiaopeng-whu/CCPO/README.md

 The following installation commands were tested in Ubuntu 16.04.

-Our implementation is based on the Open AI safety starter agents(https://github.com/openai/safety-starter-agents) and SAUTE(https://github.com/huawei-noah/HEBO/tree/master/SAUTE).
+Our implementation is based on the Open AI safety starter agents(https://github.com/openai/safety-starter-agents) and SAUTE(https://github.com/huawei-noah/HEBO/tree/master/SAUTE (old) or https://github.com/huawei-noah/HEBO) (new).
 So make sure that you have installed the packages before you start running codes.